Medical School Personal Statement Writing Guide

 • Is there a relationship with a mentor or another inspiring individual that has significantly influenced you?

-• What was a challenging personal experience that you encountered?
+• What was a challenging personal experience that will help grow you into a good doctor?

 • List unique hardships, challenges, or obstacles that may have influenced your educational pursuits.